 An income tax position is recognized only if the uncertain position is more likely than not of being sustained upon examination, based on its technical merits.
 A recognized income tax position is measured at the largest amount that is greater than 50% likely of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
-The Company records interest and penalties relating to income tax in income tax expense in the consolidated statements of income.
+The Company records interest and penalties relating to income tax in income tax expense in profit or loss.